How to Search

 - Table View - Table View presents search results in a table of rows and columns.
 The rows show items that match the search criteria.
 The columns show data for individual fields of each item.

-- Image View (Advanced Search) - Image View shows search results as a gallery of thumbnails.
-You choose Image View from the Advanced Search page.
+- Grid View - Image View shows search results as a gallery of thumbnails.

-- Index View (Advanced Search) - Index View presents search results as an alphabetized index of unique values for the collection field.
+- Index View - Index View presents search results as an alphabetized index of unique values for the collection field.

 Understanding Copyright Statements